 Investigations and Enforcement Proceedings

-Extensive experience of regulatory, enforcement and criminal investigations and proceedings.
-He has advised in relation to investigations by global regulators in Europe, the U.S. and Asia concerning the Foreign Exchange LIBOR, ISDAFIX and other benchmark rates, raising allegations of competition violation.
+Extensive experience of regulatory, enforcement, and criminal investigations and proceedings.
+Sunil has advised in relation to investigations by global regulators in Europe, the U.S., and Asia concerning the Foreign Exchange LIBOR, ISDAFIX, and other benchmark rates, raising allegations of competition violation.

 Significant experience of investigations by the Serious Fraud Office and other international law enforcers into bribery and corruption allegations, including the Serious Fraud Office’s investigation into Unaoil.

-Interpretation issues, compliance, licensing, enforcement, litigation and regulatory issues in relation to sanctions affecting Egypt, Iran, Libya, Syria and the situation in the Ukraine.
+Interpretation issues, compliance, licensing, enforcement, litigation, and regulatory issues in relation to sanctions affecting Egypt, Iran, Libya, Syria, and the situation in Ukraine.

 A number of leading cases in the EU and English courts challenging sanctions imposed against financial institutions and individuals.